sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting-sensu.md

 #### Handshake Failures

-There are several layers of the proverbial onion when it comes to diagnosing down to handshake failures.
+There are several layers of the proverbial onion when it comes to diagnosing handshake failures.
 We'll start by looking at the obvious errors that you'll see in logs, and dive deeper from there.
 The assumption here is that you've already configured Sensu to use SSL.
 If not, you'll want to refer back to our [SSL Configuration Reference material][8] before you proceed.
 Now, on to examining the errors you'll likely encounter in a handshake failure scenario:

 **Sensu Logs**:
 {{< highlight json >}}{"timestamp":"2018-06-10T16:39:15.988000+0200","level":"warn","message":"transport connection error","reason":"tcp connection lost"}